Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 This may seem anecdotal, but in fact most of the fabricating part is spent setting tools and fabricating jigs/machining fixtures, especially when dealing with non-flat geometries.
 This is especially true if taking into account the lengthy marking step when aiming for the 0.1 mm accuracy.
 Markings can also be accelerated with precision 2D printing (gluing the paper on the wood) and template laser cutting (on 4 mm medium for instance, which is then used to report the marks).

+## Combining veneer and computer graphics ##
+Many researchers in the computer graphics field work on texturing 3D model.
+Some also use procedural patterns, symmetry, etc.

+Such tools could be leveraged to generate aesthetics veneer finishes for complex 3D model.

 ## Improving documentation ##
 The third direction of improvement would be to improve the documentation.